e-marshall/tutorials/_sources/conclusion/datacubes_revisited.md

 #### Relevant examples
 ##### 1. Apply a function to every object in a collection with `xr.DataTree.map_over_datasets()`
-- Using `xr.DataTree` to apply a function to each dataset within a a collection in order to make a new datacube that includes all objects along an expanded dimension (*[ITS_LIVE tutorial, notebook 4 - exploratory analysis of a single glacier notebook](../itslive/nbs/4_exploratory_data_analysis_single.ipynb)).*
+- Using `xr.DataTree` to apply a function to each dataset within a a collection in order to make a new data cube that includes all objects along an expanded dimension (*[ITS_LIVE tutorial, notebook 4 - exploratory analysis of a single glacier notebook](../itslive/nbs/4_exploratory_data_analysis_single.ipynb)).*

 ##### 2. If you're working with a collection of objects that can be defined by vector geometries, a vector data cube may be an appropriate way to represent the data
 - Use [Xvec](https://xvec.readthedocs.io/en/stable/) to build a vector data cube that has a `'geometry'` dimension; each element of the geometry dimension is a cube that varies over the other dimensions of the cube (frequently `time`) (*[ITS_LIVE tutorial, exploratory analysis of a group of glaciers notebook](../itslive/nbs/5_exploratory_data_analysis_group.ipynb).*)